liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### ConvertProcess's are no longer declared in portal.properties but contributed through OSGi modules
+### The `convert.processes` Key is No Longer Declared in `portal.properties`, but Contributed through OSGi Modules
-- **Date:** 2014-Oct-9
+- **Date:** 2014-Oct-09
 - **JIRA Ticket:** LPS-50604

 #### What changed?

-The class com.liferay.portal.convert.ConvertProcess has been renamed to com.liferay.portal.convert.BaseConvertProcess while the former has been converted to an interface.
+The class `com.liferay.portal.convert.ConvertProcess` has been renamed to `com.liferay.portal.convert.BaseConvertProcess` while the former has been converted to an interface.

-The portal.properties key convert.processes no longer exists and ConvertProcess implementations must be registered as OSGi components.
+The `convert.processes` key in `portal.properties` no longer exists and `ConvertProcess` implementations must be registered as OSGi components.

 #### Who is affected?

-This will affect any implementations of ConvertProcess.
-Until version 6.2 this type of services could only be implemented with EXT plugins given that they needed to extend from a class inside portal-impl.
+This will affect any implementations of `ConvertProcess`.
+Until version 6.2, this type of service could only be implemented with EXT plugins given that they needed to extend from a class inside `portal-impl`.

 #### How should I update my code?

-Replace `extends com.liferay.portal.convert.ConvertProcess` with `extends com.liferay.portal.convert.BaseConvertProcess` and annotate the class with `@Component(service=ConvertProcess.class)`.
+Developers should replace `extends com.liferay.portal.convert.ConvertProcess` with `extends com.liferay.portal.convert.BaseConvertProcess` and annotate the class with `@Component(service=ConvertProcess.class)`.

 Then turn your EXT plugin into an OSGi bundle and deploy it to the portal.